-Since the 1980s, remotely sensed global normalized difference vegetation index (NDVI) data trends have been used as a proxy for land degradation (Bai et al., 2008 and 2010; de Jong et al., 2011).
-This has been facilitated by the availability of a long time series of consistent global NDVI data and detailed studies of its relationship with leaf area index and net primary productivity (NPP).
+Since the 1980s, remotely sensed global normalized difference vegetation index (NDVI) data trends have been used as a proxy for land degradation (Bai et al. 2008 and 2010; de Jong et al. 2011).
+This has been facilitated by the availability of a long time series of consistent global NDVI data and detailed studies of its relationship with leaf area index (LAI) and net primary productivity (NPP).
 For example, Bai et al. (2008) depict global change in NDVI, scaled in terms of NPP, over the period 1981-2003, and have determined that over 1.5 billion people, or nearly a quarter of the world's population is affected by land degradation.
 Nachtergaele et al. (2010) employ NDVI to determine the spatial location of the rural poor with respect to degraded land.
-Globally, around 42 per cent of the poor are located on degraded land, compared with 32 per cent of the moderately poor and 15 per cent of the non-poor (Nachtergaele et al., 2010).
-Other studies also use NDVI to indicate correlations between land degradation and GDP in various global regions (Nkonya et al., 2011; von Braun et al., 2012).
-The results show that, in all regions, GDP changes are positively correlated with NDVI changes, and this trend is especially noticeable in North America, Russia, India, central Africa (north of the equator) and China.
+Globally, around 42% of the poor are located on degraded land, compared with 32% of the moderately poor and 15% of the non-poor (Nachtergaele et al. 2010).
+Other studies also use NDVI to indicate correlations between land degradation and GDP in various global regions (Nkonya et al. 2011; von Braun et al. 2012).
+The results show that, in all regions, GDP changes are positively correlated with NDVI changes, and this trend is especially noticeable in North America, Russia, India, central Africa (north of the equator), and China.

-However, these past studies on the spatial location of rural populations with respect to degraded and unfavourable land have two shortcomings.
-First, the studies differ significantly in their use of key spatial land and population indicators (Nkonya et al., 2011).
-Second, the spatially referenced data generated are inadequate for cross-country economic analysis of the impact of land degradation on global poverty (von Braun et al., 2012).
+However, these past studies on the spatial location of rural populations with respect to degraded and unfavorable land have two shortcomings.
+First, the studies differ significantly in their use of key spatial land and population indicators (Nkonya et al. 2011).
+Second, the spatially referenced data generated are inadequate for cross-country economic analysis of the impact of land degradation on global poverty (von Braun et al. 2012).

 The following study addresses these two shortcomings.
-First, through geographic information system (GIS) analysis, spatially referenced data are employed to map globally indicators of degrading versus improving agricultural land, LFAL and LFAA.
+First, through geographic information system (GIS) analysis, spatially referenced data are employed to map globally indicators of degrading versus improving agricultural land, less favored agricultural land and less favored agricultural areas.
 Second, GIS is also used to overlay the latter indicators with spatially referenced data on rural population.
 This analysis is conducted globally, across the developing world, by region and by country, and for two time periods, 2000 and 2010.
-Third, these spatial data sets are used in a crosscountry econometric analysis to determine how changes in poverty are affected by the spatial distribution of rural populations in developing countries on degrading and improving agricultural land, LFAL and LFAA.
+Third, these spatial data sets are used in a cross-country econometric analysis to determine how changes in poverty are affected by the spatial distribution of rural populations in developing countries on degrading and improving agricultural land, less favored agricultural lands and less favored agricultural areas.
 Finally, the results of the spatial and econometric analysis inform how better policies can be implemented to improve sustainable land management and poverty alleviation.